ccxt/ccxt/README.md

 #### Sub

-A *sub* interface usually allows to subscribe to a stream of data and listen for it to income.
+A *sub* interface usually allows to subscribe to a stream of data and listen for it.
 Most of exchanges that do support WebSockets will offer a *sub* type of API only.
 The *sub* type includes streaming public market data.
 Sometimes exchanges also allow subcribing to private user data.
-After the user subscribes to any data feed the channel effectively starts working one-way and sending updates from the exchange towards the user continuously.
+After the user subscribes to any data feed the channel effectively starts working one-way sending updates from the exchange towards the user continuously.

-- Commonly appearing types of public market data streams:
+Commonly appearing types of public data streams:

   - order book (most common) - updates on added, edited and deleted orders (aka *change deltas*)
-  - ticker- updates upon a change of 24 hour stats
+  - ticker updates upon changing of 24 hour stats
   - fills feed (also common) - a live stream of public trades
+  - ohlcv candlestick feed
+  - heartbeat
   - exchange chat

-- Less common types of private user data streams:
+Less common types of private user data streams:

-  - the stream of trades of the user
+  - the stream of private trades of the user
+  - live order updates
   - balance updates
   - custom streams
   - exchange-specific and other streams